r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

   Apple clang 14.0.3 it seems was a major update from 14.0.0, with
     many aspects of LLVM clang 15/16 having been ported.
     Versions 15.0.0 seem a minor update from 14.0.3.
-  The default SDK in CLT 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes using Java 21 and cmake, currently 3.28.1.
+    This includes using Java 21 and cmake, currently 3.28.3.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.1.
 - Package INLA is installed -- requires a binary install on Macs.